B-Roll: Coast Guard members respond to Haiti with humanitarian aid

 A Coast Guard Air Station Clearwater MH-60 helicopter rescue crew conducts several medical evacuations for critically injured Haitian citizens for the first time in the area of Cavaillon, Haiti, Aug.
-20 2021.
+21 2021.
 The Coast Guard conducted humanitarian efforts in impacted areas of Haiti following a magnitude 7.2 earthquake, Aug.
 14 2021.
-(Coast Guard Video by Petty Officer 3rd Class Erik Villa Rodriguez)
+(Coast Guard photo by Petty Officer 3rd Class Erik Villa Rodriguez)

 |Date Taken: